Sagopshi: History

-Formation of the Village (1863 - 1874)
+Formation of the village (1863 - 1874)

 In 1863, two new settlements appeared in the mountainous area of Malaya Kabarda, on the river Psygobzhe.
 The first settlement was called Tsokalo Bokova (Upper Sagopsh) and was inhabited mainly by settlers from Eldarkhan-kala.
-The second settlement was called Alamkacha Gatagazhev (Lower Sagopsh) and was populated by settlers from the Tara Valley (Abrekovo village).
+The second settlement was called Alamkacha Gatagazhev (Lower Sagopsh) and was populated by settlers from the Tarskaya Valley (Abrekovo village).

 In 1865, the settlement of Tsokalo Bokov was abandoned due to the migration of its inhabitants to Turkey, and was soon re-populated by the Orstkhoys who remained in their homeland.
 They gave the settlement a new name, New Akh-Barza.

 In 1874, as a result of forced eviction to the plain and the unification of two settlements, the modern village of Sagopshi was formed.

-Period of Deportation and Renaming (1944 - 1957)
+Period of deportation and renaming (1944 - 1957)

 During the period of the deportation of Chechens and Ingush and the abolition of the Chechen-Ingush Autonomous Soviet Socialist Republic (ASSR), the village was called Nogzard and was part of the North Ossetian Autonomous Soviet Socialist Republic.

-Return to the Original Name (1958 - present)
+Return to the original name (1958 - present)

 In 1958, the settlement was returned to its former name, Sagopshi.